This Sherwood’s Legacy review was made after playing the game five times.

 - Unlike Albion’s Legacy, Sherwood’s Legacy is very easy to learn and teach.
 I only had to go through the rulebook once and only had to reference it a couple of times during my first game.

-- Sherwood’s Legacy might be a bit too easy, especially when playing a two or three-player game.
+- Sherwood’s Legacy might be a bit too easy.
 Your main goal is to keep the enemies under control, and that’s not too hard to do when you can take most of them out pretty much as soon as they hit the board.

 - This game probably doesn’t have a ton of replayability.
 Once you’ve played a few times, nothing really surprises you and it can feel a bit too repetitive.
 It might be one of those games that needs to sit on the shelf for a while between plays.